RedThunder1/ThunderBox/README.md

 # Status

 Currently, it is pretty early on in development and there's a lot more I plan to add.
-As of now it won't work standalone since im figuring out the back end to this, so for now songs won't actually play.
 Some features I want to add are playlists, more songs, and the ability to upload them.
+For now there are only 3 songs and a default playlist to play.

 # Planned Features